by Paul Wheaton

 These capabilities lead to increased win rates, better cost control and, ultimately, a strong competitive advantage in the electrical construction industry.

-Manual takeoffs, relying on paper plans and hand calculations, are prone to errors and time-consuming.
+Paper plans and hand calculations are prone to errors and make the estimating process time-consuming.

 Digital takeoff software automates the process, extracting quantities directly on electronic blueprints.
 This minimizes errors and streamlines the process, freeing up valuable time for estimators.